 Cost: $350 plus class fees

-American Government for High School: This course provides analysis and practical-learning approach to the study of the history and current policies of the US Government, including practical projects and field trips.
-It will cover federal, state, and local governments with emphasis placed on the Biblical basis for government.
-Additionally, we will be closely following the Presidential race and election.
+American Government for High School: This course provides an analysis and practical-learning approach to the study of the history and current policies of the US Government and Politics.
+Interactive Student-Government like application throughout the school year will also be included.
+Through interactive lessons and games, this course will cover federal, state, and local government through iCivics.org and Crash Course Government.
+Additionally, we will hold a mock Presidential race and election.
 This course counts as one credit for American Government.
+Grades 9-12.